 Of course, laws are important and training plays a valuable role in keeping employees up to date on new anti-harassment laws and regulations that affect their workplace, both on the federal and local level.
 For example, if you’re a California employer with 50 or more workers, under a new law, CA SB 396, which went into effect on January 1, you must cover gender identity, gender expression and sexual orientation in your anti-harassment training for managers.

-However, instead of spending a lot of time on legal definitions, training should focus on educating employees on the different types of sexual harassment and retaliation, and preparing them to take appropriate actions when they see it or experience it.
+However, instead of spending a lot of time on legal definitions, training should focus on educating employees on the different types of sexual harassment and anti-retaliation training, and preparing them to take appropriate actions when they see it or experience it.

 If your anti-harassment training is working, it should spark conversations among employees and managers about your particular workplace culture, and what needs to change to create a more respectful, harassment-free environment.
 Training can encourage ongoing discussions about workplace harassment by creating emotional connections between employees and the content.